Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 2012: Defeating Gelfand in Moscow

 Boris Gelfand challenged Anand in Moscow in May 2012.
 The twelve-game classical portion concluded level at 6-6, sending the match to rapid tiebreaks.
 Anand won the rapid playoff 2.5-1.5, retaining the championship.
-Gelfand had proven a stiffer challenger than the pre-match consensus anticipated — he won two classical games and held Anand throughout a tense middle stretch of the match.
+Gelfand had proven a stiffer challenger than the pre-match consensus anticipated — he won one classical game and held Anand throughout a tense middle stretch of the match.
 Anand’s composed performance in the rapid games, under enormous pressure at age 42, was a demonstration of competitive resilience that surprised no one who had tracked his career closely.

 2013 and 2014: The Carlsen Matches